rubik/rubik.github.io/content/post/kubernetes-tutorial-iii-best-practices.md

 controller webhook receiver.
 The GitHub repository contains a lot of [sample resources](https://github.com/nirmata/kyverno/tree/master/samples) that enforce the above best practices and many more.

+## Conclusion
+This post concludes the tutorial series.
+I hope this list of best practices did not overwhelm you.
+I also wrote this as a reference for myself.
+By all means, do not start implementing everything immediately, but use this list as a starting point to learn new Kubernetes concepts and workflows.
+Some of them, on the other hand, are quite critical (e.g. keeping all your configuration in versioned YAML files), and you should definitely start adopting them immediately.